-- 2. The burden of OHCA and the response of bystanders appears to vary according to ethnicity and socioeconomic status.^{35,38,39,60} Further investigation of these findings may result in targeted approaches to maximize outcome from investment when aimed at these communities. - 3.
-Availability of AEDs has been shown to improve survival.61-63 Therefore, as the majority of cardiac arrests are witnessed, AEDs at schools, stadiums, stations, etc, may be expected to increase survival.
+- Coordinated efforts targeted at improving the local chain of survival have improved regional survival.
+Targeted approaches to improve the effectiveness of CPR have resulted in positive outcomes.52-54 The group most likely to survive an OHCA is persons who are witnessed to collapse by a bystander and found in a shockable rhythm, so widespread CPR training is recommended.
+Subgroup analysis has revealed that whites were significantly more likely to receive CPR than other racial/ethnic populations.
+AED use was more common in neighborhoods with high median household income, <10% unemployment, and >80% high school education.
+Therefore, maximum benefit will be gained from targeting CPR training to groups of high socioeconomic need and ethnic minorities. - The burden of OHCA and the response of bystanders appears to vary according to ethnicity and socioeconomic status.35,38,39,60 Further investigation of these findings may result in targeted approaches to maximize outcome from investment when aimed at these communities. - 3.
+Availability of AEDs has been shown to improve survival.62-64 Therefore, as the majority of cardiac arrests are witnessed, AEDs at schools, stadiums, stations, etc, may be expected to increase survival.
 Venues where delivery of AEDs by emergency services is unlikely (eg, trains, ships, planes) are of particular importance.
 Appropriately maintained equipment and appropriate training of potential AED users are an essential component of this strategy.